Mindy Brashears: COVID-19 pandemic actions

-The United States House Select Oversight Subcommittee on the Coronavirus Crisis released a report in May of 2022 detailing the relationship between the Trump administration and the meat packing industry during the COVID-19 pandemic.
+The United States House Select Oversight Subcommittee on the Coronavirus Crisis released a report in May 2022 detailing the relationship between the Trump administration and the meat packing industry during the COVID-19 pandemic.
 In the report, Brashear was described as the "go-to fixer" for the meat packing plants.
 A meat packing lobbyist described a close relationship with Brashear, who was able to prevent local health departments from enforcing COVID-19 safety measures at plants.
 The report described Brashear providing her personal phone number and email address to industry representatives, in violation of the Federal Records Act.

 Public life

-In June 2017, Brashears provided expert testimony in the case of Beef Products Inc. (BPI) verses American Broadcasting Companies, Inc., ABC News and other named individuals.
+In June 2017, Brashears provided expert testimony in the case of Beef Products Inc. (BPI) versus American Broadcasting Companies, Inc., ABC News and other named individuals.
 BPI's lawyer, Dan Webb contended that ABC's use of the phrase "pink slime" in 2012 made BPI lose customers.
 During her testimony regarding the legal definition of "beef" she stated, "Slime is not beef.
 It does not meet any of the definitions of beef.
 It is false to call LFTB 'pink slime.'
 It is not 'pink slime."
 ABC and BPI settled the case, reportedly for $177 million.